RobbyPrograms/Wheel-of-Meals/LEVEL_PROGRESSION_GUIDE.md

-# Wheel of Meals Level Progression Guide
+# SavoryCircle Level Progression Guide

 ## Ways to Earn XP
 - Create a new recipe post: 50 XP